Seven stages of Mark Bolan’s career to mark the 40th anniversary of the King of Hackney’s death.

 Phase 6: Marc

-Marc was the The Marc Bolan television show that promoted the Jam, Eddie and the Hot Rods and more, but would never get a second series.
-A final act, where he promoted from the punk era, having leapt back from despair and And when he fell off the stage.
+Marc was the The Marc Bolan television show that promoted the Jam, Eddie and the Hot Rods and more… But it would never get a second series.
+A final act, where he promoted the punk era, having leapt back from despair and before brilliantly falling off the stage.
 “Could we have a wooden box for Marc [to stand on]?”

 Phase 7: The Afterlife: Cosmic Dancer

 “And then he died of course, a fortnight before his 30th birthday, in a Mini, in Barnes – something he foresaw.
 When Napier-Bell, his manager, warned him of revering James Dean because he might end up dying in a Porsche, Bolan apparently replied: “I’m just tiny, I’d like to die in a Mini.”
 (Sam Wollaston, The Guardian)

 “I danced myself into the tomb.
 Is it strange to dance so soon?”
 Yep.

 Phase supplemental – Children of the Revolution

 Had to end on a brighter note – Ringo and Marc used to hang out a fair bit.
 The Beatle shot the iconic cover for The Slider LP (required listening today – below) and dressed as a clown.
 Not happily. #IT

 Elton kept Bolan in a piano for the opening bars of every song in the early 1970s.
 They worked best with stuffed animals and a giant toothbrush – and I don’t mean the other members of T Rex (this features stunning taxidermic montage).

 Marc Bolan – the world wouldn’t be the same without him.